EdinburghAI/workshops/README.md

 - Learn and build 🚀
 - For workshop 1 you will also need to add the relevant dataset under 'Add input -> Datasets -> Search EdinburghAI -> Select EdinburghAI-Workshop1'

-Created by [Pierre Mackenzie](https://pierre.wiki) with help from Valentin Magis and Niall Meagher.
+Created by [Pierre Mackenzie](https://pierre.wiki) and [Leo Camacho](https://www.leocamacho.co), with help from Valentin Magis, Niall Meagher, and Finlay Ross.
 Please credit us if you use our work :)